EXPERT ROOFING GUIDE

 What is the labor cost to install a standing seam metal roof?

 Labor for standing seam installation runs $2 to $6 per square foot nationally, according to Angi, which sources its data from the U.S. Bureau of Labor Statistics.
-In New Jersey, labor costs $2.50 to $4.50 per square foot for standard roofing work, with hourly rates of $55 to $95 per hour versus the national average of $45 to $70 per hour (per HomeHero Roofing).
-Northern NJ counties near NYC command the highest rates.
-Labor typically accounts for 50% to 60% of total project cost for standing seam because the concealed fastener system requires more skill and time than exposed fastener metal or shingle installation.
+In Myrtle Beach, labor typically accounts for 50% to 60% of total project cost for standing seam because the concealed fastener system requires more skill and time than exposed fastener metal or shingle installation.
+Coastal flashing, wind resistance, and corrosion details can add labor when the home is near the beach, marsh, or Intracoastal.

 How much does a 24-gauge standing seam metal roof cost?